JustinGuese/website-hugo-aigenticvibes/content/english/product/PsychDiary.md

 # Science/Evidence Section
 science:
-  heading: "The Science Behind It"
+  enable: true
+  heading: "Science-backed, not just another wellness app"
   intro: |
-    Every feature is built on peer-reviewed research.
-We don't guess what works—we implement what science has proven effective for mental health improvement.
+    PsychDiary combines proven gratitude journaling techniques with modern AI.
+The goal: make it easy to reflect regularly and see which habits actually improve your well-being over time.
   mechanisms:
     - title: "Increased Self-Awareness"
       description: |
-        Writing in a happiness or gratitude journal helps people reflect on what's going well and how they feel, which raises self-awareness—a key factor in emotional regulation and well-being.
-Using a happiness diary 10 times correlated with an increase of ~0.14 points on a 0–10 happiness scale.
+        Short, regular entries about what went well and what was difficult raise your self-awareness – a key factor in emotional regulation and well-being.
+Studies show that even simple happiness diaries lead to measurable, if small, improvements in self-reported happiness.
     - title: "Emotion Regulation"
       description: |
-        Regular gratitude practice amplifies positive emotions (positive affect) and reduces negative emotions (stress, anxiety).
-Studies show measurable improvements in mood and stress levels.
-A 14-day study with 231 participants found that days with higher gratitude predicted lower stress the following day.
+        Gratitude practice reliably amplifies positive emotions and reduces negative ones like stress and anxiety.
+In one 14‑day study, days with higher gratitude predicted lower stress the following day.
     - title: "Long-Term Benefits"
       description: |
-        Even short interventions (2–3 weeks) show measurable benefits for mood, stress, and sometimes physical symptoms.
-The effects compound over time with consistent practice.
-Classic research shows participants who wrote about gratitude (vs. hassles) showed greater well-being, more optimism, better mood, and fewer physical complaints.
+        Even short interventions over 2–3 weeks show benefits for mood, stress and sometimes physical well-being.
+With consistent practice, these small gains compound over time.
-    - title: "Workplace Mental Health"
-      description: |
-        In professional contexts, gratitude journaling serves as a practical tool to boost well-being and reduce depressive symptoms, making it valuable for busy professionals.
-Systematic reviews show gratitude journaling reduces depressive symptoms and anxiety among workers while improving life satisfaction and positive affect.
   note: |
     **Important Note**: While gratitude and happiness diaries are beneficial, they are supportive tools, not replacements for therapy or clinical interventions when mental health issues are severe.
 PsychDiary complements professional care and can be a valuable addition to a comprehensive mental health strategy.

 # Why Different Section
 why_different:
-  heading: "Why We Are Different"
+  heading: "What makes PsychDiary different from other diary apps"
   intro: |
-    PsychDiary stands out from other mental health apps through our unique combination of true AI analysis, privacy-first architecture, cross-platform availability, and evidence-based design.
+    PsychDiary stands out from generic notes apps and mood trackers through a combination of real AI analysis, privacy-first architecture in Germany, and a flow designed around scientific evidence – not guesswork.
   points:
     - title: "True AI Analysis, Not Just Keywords"
       description: |
-        While other apps require you to manually tag emotions or select from predefined categories, PsychDiary uses advanced AI to automatically understand your mood and extract meaningful insights.
-You write naturally; we provide the analysis.
+        Most apps ask you to tap emojis or select predefined feelings.
+PsychDiary uses AI to read your full text and extract meaningful insights automatically – you write in your own words, the system does the analysis.
     - title: "Privacy-First Architecture"
       description: |
-        **DSGVO Compliant**: Fully compliant with European data protection regulations. **Data Stored in Germany**: All servers located in Germany, subject to strict EU privacy laws. **Pseudonymization**: Your data is pseudonymized—no full names or personally identifiable information are stored. **You Own Your Data**: Complete transparency and control over your information.
-    - title: "Truly Cross-Platform"
-      description: |
-        Unlike apps that prioritize one platform, PsychDiary works seamlessly across Web App, iOS, and Android.
-Your data syncs across all devices, so you can write on your phone during your commute and review insights on your laptop at home.
+        **DSGVO compliant**, **data stored in Germany**, **pseudonymized entries** and clear controls over export and deletion.
+Your diary data is never sold and is processed only to provide the service.
     - title: "Real-Time AI Processing"
       description: |
-        Our AI analyzes your entries in real-time, showing you insights as they're generated.
-Watch as your happy moments and challenges are automatically highlighted with beautiful animations, making the process engaging and rewarding.
-    - title: "Evidence-Based Design"
-      description: |
-        Every feature is built on peer-reviewed research.
-We don't guess what works—we implement what science has proven effective for mental health improvement.
+        Entries are analyzed in real time.
+As you write, PsychDiary highlights happy moments, challenges and recurring themes so you immediately see what matters.
     - title: "Future-Ready: AI Psychologist Companion"
       description: |
-        While other apps offer static features, we're building toward a 24/7 AI psychologist that learns from your journey.
-This isn't a future promise—it's our roadmap, and your entries today will inform your personalized companion tomorrow.
+        We are building towards a 24/7 AI psychologist companion that learns from your entries and supports you over time – with the same strict privacy standards.
-    - title: "Beautiful, Intuitive Interface"
-      description: |
-        Mental health tools shouldn't feel clinical or intimidating.
-PsychDiary features a modern, beautiful interface that makes journaling a pleasure, not a chore.
-    - title: "No Subscription Lock-In"
-      description: |
-        We believe mental health support should be accessible.
-While we may offer premium features, core functionality remains available to help as many people as possible.

 # Demo CTA
 demo_cta: